prudhommea/prudhommea.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to The Orlando Sangha of Recovery Dharma!

-You can use the [editor on GitHub](https://github.com/prudhommea/prudhommea.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+We've collected a few resources here that we think will be helpful to newcomers & regular attendees alike.
+We hope you find this information helpful.

-### Markdown
+### Meditation

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for